Hodge Jones & Allen: History

+In the early to mid 2000s, one of the solicitors who worked at the firm was Victoria Starmer, wife of Sir Keir Starmer.

 In December 2018, Hodge Jones & Allen Solicitors became first law firm to convert its business model to create a 100% employee owned trust (EOT).
 Hodge Jones & Allen Solicitors Limited trade and run in the same way as Hodge Jones & Allen Solicitors LLP, but 100 per cent of the shares of the new limited company will be owned by the Trust rather than the current members of the LLP.